falkirks/Volt/README.md

 * **API.** The API has been entirely rewritten to be more fun to use.
 It is much more logical and powerful.

 ### Volt API
 The API is still tentative and might undergo some large structural changes before its release, so don't get too attached to it.
-The API centralizes on `WebsiteData` objects which are magical objects which allow interaction with the server.
+The API centralizes on `WebsiteData` objects which are magical objects that allow interaction with the server.

 #### Getting API access
 ##### Anonymous